 Sessions are 50 minutes long and cost £60.

 My private consulting room is within walking distance of the Piccadilly and Central lines.

 There is on-street parking if you are coming by car.

-I am able to offer online, telephone or if required, limited face-to-face sessions with Covid safety measures in place.
+I am able to offer online, telephone or face-to-face sessions with Covid safety measures in place.